LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    // => 2001-05-22

-Set a Custom Date Format For a Thread
+Set a Custom Date Format for a Thread
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the `date_setFormat` method.
 This allows all date objects in a thread to be